 The current dog tags have the notch eliminated and are made from stainless steel.
 They are M1967’s and the text is embossed which is raised text like on a credit card.

-In the future, he US Army is developing and testing several new dog tags known by various names including the Soldier Data Tag, Individually Carried Record, Meditag, and the Personal Information Carrier.
-Using RFID(radio frequency identification), microchip or USB technology these dog tags will hold a soldier’s medical and dental records.
+In the future, the US Army is developing and testing several new dog tags known by various names including the Soldier Data Tag, Individually Carried Record, Meditag, and the Personal Information Carrier.
+Using RFID (radio frequency identification), microchip or USB technology these dog tags will hold a soldier’s medical and dental records.
 These will not replace the current dog tag but will be worn in addition to the current dog tags.

 It has become a great collection item.
 Nearly every country issues a type of dog tag to their military personnel.
 Many types, shapes and sizes are made and can make a cool collection.

-If you are in to collecting items like these, you can find many on eBay here.
+If you are in to collecting items like these, you can find many on eBay.

 Just as one last piece of advice… Your dog tags are a major part in readiness.
 Many soldiers have been found neglecting to hang them around their neck and you must remember that any time or any place, that tag may be needed and if it is in your drawer and not on your neck, what good is it?